 You also are required to make a partial payment of taxes, usually the amount of taxes that are not in dispute, before the delinquency date.
 You may ask the court to excuse you from prepaying your taxes; to do so, you must file an oath attesting to your inability to pay the taxes in question and argue that prepaying the taxes restrains your right to go to court on your protest.
 The court will hold a hearing and decide the terms or conditions of your payment.

 At the district court, you may ask to have your appeal resolved through arbitration, by a jury, a judge or allowing the property owner to cure their appeal as a timely filed protest.
 You may also request that the parties engage in settlement discussions before the date of trial.

 If the property value as determined by the ARB order is over $1 million, you may be able to file an appeal with SOAH.
 You may only appeal to SOAH if the appeal concerns the determination of the appraised or market value of the property under Tax Code Section 41.41(a)(1) or an unequal appraisal under Tax Code Section 41.41(a)(2).
-This option to appeal is applicable to determinations concerning real or personal property, other than industrial property, and minerals.
+This option to appeal is applicable to determinations concerning real or personal property, other than industrial property.

 To appeal an ARB order to SOAH, you must file a Notice of Appeal by Property Owner (PDF) with the chief appraiser of the appraisal district within 30 days of receiving the order of determination from the ARB.
 You must also file a $1,500 deposit with the chief appraiser within 90 days of receiving the order of determination.